 The present document has been produced and approved by the <long ISGname> (<short ISGname>) ETSI Industry Specification Group (ISG) and represents the views of those members who participated in this ISG.
 It does not necessarily represent the views of the entire ETSI membership.

-ETSI GR ISG-PDL 006
+ETSI GR ISG-PDL 006 v.0.0.9 (2021-9)

+eorganizational proposal

 Group REPORT